Water Heater Pilot Light Issues:

 If your attempt at water heater thermocouple cleaning doesn’t fix the problem, the issue may be that it’s bent.
 When it’s bent to a certain extent away from the pilot light, it’s no longer functional because it won’t be able to detect the heat.

 To fix this is also simple: bend the thermocouple back into its original position.
 Make sure to bend the thermocouple back so it’s close enough to the pilot flame so it lightly touches the thermocouple.
 If this is the problem, in most cases, it’s easily resolvable with the above steps.

 When Not to Replace Your Thermocouple

 If your gas water heater has a closed burner chamber or doesn’t have a pilot light, it’s much more difficult to access.
 To do this replacement, you most likely need a professional to fix this type of thermocouple.

-If you determine you need professional to assess to fix the problem, give All Masters a call and we can fix any of your hot water heater thermocouple or pilot light issues!
+If you have followed these steps and your water heater pilot light won’t stay lit, you may need professional help to fix the problem, give All Masters a call if you live in Arlington TX, and we can fix any of your hot water heater thermocouple or pilot light issues!
 Ask about troubleshooting why your pilot light won’t work right over the phone via our new video chat app in the Arlington and greater DFW area.
 (817) 200-4703